To build your own Itinerary, click to add an item to your Itinerary basket.

 Image: Richard III

-As a child, his father was initially the governor of Normandy before relocating the family to Ludlow Castle.
-He was later the governor of Ireland and so the family moved around significantly.
-When the king, Henry VI suffered a bout of mental unwellness, his father stepped in the run the government on his behalf kicking off the war of the roses.
+When the king, Henry VI suffered a bout of mental unwellness, Richard's father stepped in the run the government on his behalf, which resulted in the start of the War of the Roses.
 After the death of his father and the deposition of Henry, Richard’s older brother Edward became king, making Richard a royal prince.
-As well as given a royal title, the Dukedom of Gloucester was created for him and he and his brother George, the Duke of Clarence moved into Greenwich Palace.
+As well as being given a royal title, the Dukedom of Gloucester was created for him and he and his brother George, the Duke of Clarence moved into Greenwich Palace.

 Edward IV’s reign was marred with civil war and both he and Henry VI fought and deposed each other twice.
-As such Richard couldn’t get too comfortable in any of the royal palaces and for a time lived with his cousin Richard Neville, the Earl of Warwick.
-Neville gained the title Kingmaker because of his influence among the royal family.
-He worked with the Duke of Clarence to return Henry to the throne, deposing Edward and exiling him to Flanders.
-Richard remained loyal to Edward, becoming his figurehead in Wales and joining him in exile before returning to participate in the Battles of Barnet and Tewkesbury.
-During the latter, Edward of Westminster, the only son of Henry VI was killed and it is widely believed that Richard arranged this.
-Henry VI died shortly after in captivity, again, something believed to have been orchestrated by Richard, perhaps on Edward’s orders.
-Edward was returned to the throne around Richard’s 18th birthday and was given a variety of responsibilities as befitting a nobleman of the time.
-Even so, it was never expected that Richard would accede the throne, though there was only one real Lancastrian claimant left, Henry Tudor who was exiled to France, Edward had ten children and named his eldest son, also Edward, as his heir.
+As such, Richard couldn’t get too comfortable in any of the royal palaces and for a time, lived with his cousin, Richard Neville, the Earl of Warwick.
+Neville gained the title Kingmaker because of his influence among the royal family, during the War of the Roses, he worked both for and against the York cause.
+In one instance, he worked with George, the Duke of Clarence, to return the deposed Henry to the throne.
+This resulted in Edward losing the throne and fleeing to Flanders.
+Richard remained loyal to his brother and became his figurehead in Wales, even joining him in exile before fighting alongside him in the Battles of Barnet and Tewkesbury.

 Richard’s character continues to divide opinion, some see him as being callous and ruthless, while others see that he merely manipulated circumstances to do what he deemed to be justified.
 However you see it, it is true that he gained much more power than originally intended in a short period of time.
 Edward IV never questioned his loyalty and he was named the king’s lieutenant in the north.
 There is some evidence that he was in fact so powerful in the region and had been so victorious over the Scottish army, that he could have easily gained the crown there.
 Instead, he went after the English one.
 The plan that most defines Richard and his reign is the one implemented on the sudden death of Edward IV.
 Whether Richard thought what he was doing was just or whether he was hungry for the power will never be confirmed, but what we do know is that on hearing of his brother’s death, Richard made his way across country to meet with his nephew, 12 year old Edward who had been named the new King.